-Thankfully, this plant thrives with the soak-and-dry method.
+Thankfully, fittonia white plant thrives with the soak-and-dry method.

 In the particular case of Fittonia albivenis, you will want to perform the soak when the soil is dry ¼ down the depth of the pot (i.e., 2″ inches in an 8″ inch deep pot, 1.5″ inches in a 6″ inch pot, etc.)

-A monthly dose of balanced liquid houseplant fertilizer (5-5-5 is a good percentage) diluted to half works best.
+A monthly dose of balanced liquid houseplant fertilizer or balanced 5-5-5 fertilizer diluted to half strength (5-5-5 is a good percentage) works best.

 Feed during spring and summer and hold back during fall and winter.

-Mosaic plants love a good loamy soil, and most peat-based mixes will work well, as will most tropical potting mixes.
+Mosaic plants love good loamy soil, and most peat-based mixes and tropical potting mixes will work well.

-Be sure it has plenty of drainage and aim for a slightly acidic pH.
+Be sure it has plenty of drainage holes but also retains some moisture, and aim for a slightly acidic pH.

-You will need to repot this plant annually in spring or early summer, making sure it has fresh soil each time.
+You will need to repot this plant annually in spring or early summer, ensuring it has fresh soil each time.

-This plant can grow fairly slow but will pick up the pace in the right conditions, so you may need to prune occasionally.
+This plant can grow fairly slowly but will pick up the pace in the right conditions, so you may need to prune occasionally.

 Pinch off the stem tips to prevent leggy growth and encourage a more dense appearance.

-Some growers also chose to pinch off the flower spikes so the plant won’t waste resources on blooming.
+Some growers also chose to pinch off the flower spikes so the white nerve plant won’t waste resources on blooming.

 How To Propagate Mosaic Plant

-Spring is a great time for propagation, and you can do so through air layering as well as stem and leaf cuttings.
+Spring is a great time for White vein plant propagation, and you can do so through air layering and stem and leaf cuttings.